CzerwinskiMarcin/AdventOfCode2021/README.md

 makes you job easier in the future.
 I've done this also on being away from home.
 I'm waiting for next puzzle.

 ---

+### Sixth day - Calculation Laternfishnation
+#### _06-07.12.2021_

+Laternfish - I will dream about you for a long time in the future.

+This task is close to my heart - I have bachelor degree in Biotechnology therefore I have some interest in nature ;) While this task was easy at first glance it soon happend to show that my calculation complexity is far from good at first part approach.
+Thanks to second part I've also noticed that I spend to little time on understanding the topic and all steps of puzzle.
+Need to improve in this field.

+I do not know if I can make next (7th) puzzle today.
+If not, I will catch up at weekend.

+Bye :)

+---